 Gard group result and reduction in last instalment

-The consolidated equity, which provides security and stability for the membership, was USD 1,179 million as at 20 February 2020 compared to USD 1,159 million the previous year.
-In spite of Covid-19, the financial position of the group at the time of reporting remains strong, with a low probability of levying any unbudgeted supplementary call.
+The consolidated equity, which provides security and stability for the membership, was USD 1,263 million as at 20 February 2021, compared to USD 1,179 million the previous year.
+The financial position of the group at the time of reporting remains strong, with a low probability of levying any unbudgeted supplementary call.

 Gard group on Estimated Total Call basis (ETC basis)

-Gross written premium on ETC basis was USD 874 million, an increase of USD 76 million or 9.5 per cent from last year and above the financial plan.
-This is a strong result in a soft P&I insurance market, helped by contributions from hardening hull markets and a growth in new business volume.
+Gross written premium on ETC basis was USD 922 million, an increase of USD 48 million or 5.5 per cent from last year.
+The strong result is driven by both hardening rates in most classes of business and growth in new business volume.

-As a result of the 10 per cent increase in volumes achieved during the year, the Gard group has increased its overall market share.
+As a result of increase in volumes achieved during the year, the Gard group has increased its overall market share.

 The panel of reinsurers on the Gard group reinsurance programmes remain stable.
-There is an upward market pressure on the cost of reinsurance, however the impact to Gard has been modest as a result of strong, long-term relationships with reinsurers, an improved claims records and continuing changes to our risk profile.
+There is an upward market pressure on the cost of reinsurance.
+The impact on Gard has been acceptable as a result of strong, long-term relationships with reinsurers, satisfactory claims records relative to the overall market and continuing changes to our risk profile.

-Claims incurred for own account totalled USD 586 million, an increase of USD 49 million from last year.
-Last year was low due to the positive impact from an energy claim that developed favourably.
-There has been a higher level of Pool claims from the International Group clubs, which continued the trend from the financial year 2019.
-P&I mutual performed below expectation.
+Claims incurred for own account totalled USD 632 million, an increase of USD 46 million from last year.
+There has been a higher-than-expected level of own P&I mutual claims and Pool claims from the International Group clubs, which includes an adverse development on claims from prior years.
+The Pool claims development continued the trend from the financial years 2018 and 2019.

-The non-technical result was a strong USD 118 million with gains across all major asset classes.
-Markets were not affected by the escalating Covid-19 crisis until after the end of the financial year.
+The non-technical result was a strong USD 113 million with gains across all major asset classes.

 Protection & Indemnity on ETC basis